Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 Life Domain

 The Life Domain is associated with many good Deities.
 It focuses on protective and restorative spells, making it perfect for a support-oriented Cleric.
-In addition to Heavy Armor Proficiency, this Domain also starts with Disciple of Life, which permanently buffs all healing spells by 2 HP.
+In addition to Heavy Armor Proficiency, this Domain starts with Disciple of Life, which permanently buffs all healing spells by 2 HP.

 Here’s what you’ll learn as you level up if you choose this Domain.